royaloakonshore/simplified/docs/development-journal.md

 **Next Steps:**
 - Continue with planned feature development, starting with QR Code generation and the mobile scanning page.
 - Thoroughly document these new features as they are implemented.

+## 2025-05-24: Decimal Conversion Runtime Error Fix & Current Status

+**Goal:** Resolve runtime error on invoice detail page and document current project status and next steps.

+**Summary:**

+1.  **Runtime Error Fix (`prismaInvoice.totalAmount.toNumber`):**
+    *   **Problem:** A runtime error `TypeError: prismaInvoice.totalAmount.toNumber is not a function` was occurring on the invoice detail page (`src/app/(erp)/invoices/[id]/page.tsx`).
+    *   **Investigation:**
+        *   The error occurred within the `mapPrismaInvoiceToLocal` function in the page component.
+        *   It was identified that the `getInvoiceById` server action (`src/lib/actions/invoice.actions.ts`) also contained a `mapPrismaInvoiceToLocal` function.
+        *   This server-side mapper was already converting Prisma `Decimal` types (like `totalAmount`) to JavaScript `number`s using `.toNumber()`.
+        *   When this pre-converted `number` reached the page component's mapper, calling `.toNumber()` on it again caused the error.
+    *   **Solution:** Modified the `mapPrismaInvoiceToLocal` function within `src/lib/actions/invoice.actions.ts` to *not* call `.toNumber()` on `Decimal` fields.
+Instead, these fields are now passed through as Prisma `Decimal` objects.
+The existing mapper in `src/app/(erp)/invoices/[id]/page.tsx` correctly handles the `.toNumber()` conversion, thus resolving the error.
+    *   **Outcome:** The invoice detail page now renders correctly without the runtime error.
+The build was successful post-fix.

+**Current Project Status & Pending Features:**

+The core ERP application is progressing, with key modules like Orders, Invoices, Customers, and basic Inventory in place.
+Authentication and user settings are functional.
+Recent efforts focused on stabilizing existing features and UI refinements.

+However, several significant features and enhancements are pending implementation:

+1.  **Bill of Materials (BOM):**
+    *   Full CRUD operations for BOMs (creation, editing, viewing, deletion).
+    *   Linking BOMs to manufactured inventory items.
+    *   Cost calculation for BOMs.
+2.  **Inventory Item Enhancements:**
+    *   Adding a `quantity` field to `InventoryItem` (clarify if for stock or other purposes, especially for manufactured items).
+    *   Implementing a clear distinction and selection mechanism for `InventoryItem` types (e.g., `RAW_MATERIAL`, `MANUFACTURED_GOOD`).
+    *   Logic for how these types interact with BOMs and stock.
+3.  **Price Lists:**
+    *   Functionality to add/manage items (including BOM-defined manufactured goods) in price lists.
+    *   A dedicated "Price List View" in the UI.
+4.  **Order & Invoice Workflow:**
+    *   Review and potentially offer user choices for status assignment upon creation of new Orders and Invoices (e.g., create Order as `confirmed`, Invoice as `sent`).
+5.  **Order Details Page:**
+    *   Implement a "PDF Export/Print" button for orders.
+6.  **Finvoice Seller Details:**
+    *   Integrate actual seller company settings (from `Settings` model) into `finvoice.service.ts` and the `generateAndDownloadFinvoice` action/tRPC endpoint, replacing placeholder data.
+7.  **General UI/UX Refinements:**
+    *   Continued focus on consistency, mobile responsiveness, and addressing any minor UI bugs or inconsistencies.

+**Next Immediate Steps (High Priority):**

+*   Address the pending features listed above, likely starting with BOM functionality and the related inventory item enhancements as these are critical for manufacturing flows.
+*   Integrate company settings into Finvoice generation.
+*   Clarify requirements for Inventory Item `quantity` and `type` to ensure correct implementation.
+*   Define the scope and information for the "Price List View".
+*   Determine the desired behavior for Order/Invoice status assignment on creation.
+*   Investigate and select a PDF generation approach for order printing.

+**Next Steps:**
+- Continue with planned feature development, starting with QR Code generation and the mobile scanning page.
+- Thoroughly document these new features as they are implemented.